“King Cake Grams” aim to bring people together during quarantine

 The restaurant is doing just that, already raising over $10,000 in an effort to feed every hospital worker in the city.
 Now, they’ve come up with a new way to brighten the day of someone you care for, but can’t interact directly with, during quarantine.

 “We’re calling it a King Cake-Gram, sort of like a telegram,” says Hays.
-“We’ve got Tubs Hardware, they’ve donated a ton of king cakes.”
+“We’ve got Tubbs Hardware, they’ve donated a ton of king cakes.”

 The king cakes, normally $30, have been reduced to only $10, the cost of ingredients and delivery.